Hive Defenders

 • Damage Type Resistance Modifiers

-This is a poolable UObject that is self managed and stores a reference to the interfaced actor.
+This class handles the removal of the affected value behaviour and creates/triggers any accompanying VFX.
+It is a poolable UObject that is self-managed and stores a reference to the interfaced actor.

 The Buffable Interface

 This interface is the key to having any actor respond to a buff.
-The idea behind this interface is that any buffs the actor should respond to, will have a function override that returns the appropriate value.
-If the value returns a 0 value it will not activate/create the buff.
+Any buffs the actor should respond to will have a function override that returns the appropriate value.
+If the value returns 0 it will not activate or create the buff.

 AI Pathfinding

-For Hive Defenders, our bees were on a set path towards the hive which called for minimal pathfinding but it had to be adaptable becuase there was plans for different routes to be created at runtime given the possibility of an infinite mode.
+For Hive Defenders, our bees followed a set path towards the hive, requiring minimal but adaptable pathfinding — with plans for different routes generated at runtime in a potential infinite mode.

-In my decision for the pathfinding, I went for a basic distance cost system which would find the quickest route combined with a heuristic addition factor for the tile type.
-This allows for AI to path through different types of tiles based on a weighting factor set in the enemy data assets.
+I implemented a basic distance cost system to find the quickest route, combined with a heuristic factor for tile type.
+This allows AI to weight different tile types based on values set in enemy data assets — for example, a walking enemy can be configured to avoid tiles with floor spikes or melee turrets.